 Often the air in our homes is far more polluted than the outside air, some studies say indoor air is 20 times more polluted.

-These can come from many things; off gassing of new products (especially foam and carpets that contain VOCs), paint fumes, cleaning products, inadequate ventilation, dust, mold spores and high carbon dioxide from too much time inside.
+These can come from many things; off-gassing of new products (especially foam and carpets that contain VOCs), paint fumes, cleaning products, inadequate ventilation, dust, mould spores and high carbon dioxide levels from too much time inside.

 Best Plants For Improving Indoor Air Quality That are Easy to Grow and Look After

-If well cared for spider plants produce baby spider plants (spiderettes).
+If well cared for spider plants produce baby spider plants (spiderettes) making it cheap to fill a house with them.
 Baby spider plants can be grown into separate plants by keeping them attached to the mother plant but putting them in a pot filled with soil.
 Once the plant roots (4-6 weeks) the baby spider plant can be detached from the mother.
-They can also be rooted in water or a propagator but I’ve found these are not as affective as rooting in soil.
+They can also be rooted in water or a propagator but I’ve found these are not as effective as rooting in soil.

-Below are my aloe vera who have flourished on my south facing bathroom window.
+Above are my aloe vera who have flourished on my south facing bathroom window, they are growing so well I keep needing bigger pots.
 As they are a succulent they only need to be watered once a month.
 The baby aloe vera plants can supposedly be cut off and rooted in soil.
 I’ve tried and failed many times so these days I just use the baby aloe vera for home made beauty treatments.

 Bamboo Palm (Chamaedorea seifrizii)